Survive (Lewis Capaldi EP)

 Survive is the third extended play by Scottish singer-songwriter Lewis Capaldi, released on 14 November 2025 through Vertigo, Capitol, and Universal.
-It includes the singles "Survive", "Something in the Heavens" and "Almost", and the song "The Day That I Die".
+All four tracks were released as singles.
+A reissued version of the EP was released on 17 April 2026 along with a bonus single, "Stay Love".

 Critical reception

 Writing for The Scotsman, Fiona Shepherd admits, "The songs on this EP may not represent a dramatic new departure for Lewis Capaldi, but given the mental health struggles he’s been dealing with it’s encouraging that he has embraced his return so fully", and lauds Capaldi as "he has proven himself willing to be open and vulnerable in person and in song and has testified to emerging stronger for it."

 Rolling Stone UK calls the EP "a snapshot of his time away from music to focus on his mental health and offers searing clarity into the reality of the situation", and also praises Capaldi, declaring "he’s come out the other end with a collection of songs that rank among his very best."
+Gabi Cuevas of Melodic Magazine says Capaldi "has, once again, delivered a soulful project with four (Note: Written prior to the reissue) songs that the audience will be able to relate to."